-Flu Vaccines.
-Flu vaccines produce an immune response that attacks the active virus.
-Vaccines are typically given by injection, usually between October and December.
-Antibodies to the influenza virus generally develop within 2 weeks of vaccination, and immunity peaks within 4 - 6 weeks, then gradually wanes.
-An intranasal vaccine called FluMist is approved for children ages 2 years and older.
-FluMist is made from a live but weakened influenza virus; flu shots use inactivated (not live) viruses.
-Children younger than 2 years old, and children younger than age 5 who have asthma or recurrent wheezing, should not receive FluMist.
+A nasal spray form of the flu vaccine is approved for children ages 2 years and older.
+This intranasal vaccine is made from a live but weakened influenza virus (live attenuated influenza vaccine, LAIV); flu shots use inactivated (not live) viruses.
+Children younger than 2 years old, and children younger than age 5 who have asthma or recurrent wheezing, should not receive this intranasal vaccine.

 Breastfeeding offers protection against many early infections, including ear infections.
 Mother's milk provides immune factors that help protect the child from infections.
 Also, infants are held during breastfeeding in a position that allows the Eustachian tubes to function well.

-If possible, new mothers should breastfeed their infants for at least 4 - 6 months.
+If possible, new mothers should breastfeed their infants for at least 4 to 6 months.
 According to the American Academy of Pediatrics, exclusively breastfeeding for a baby's first 6 months helps to prevent ear and other respiratory infections.
-For bottle-fed babies, to improve protection mothers should not lay babies down with their bottle; they should hold the infants in the same way they would to breastfeed them.
+For improving protection for bottle-fed babies, do not lay the baby down with the bottle ("bottle propping").
+Hold the infant in the same way you would to breastfeed.

-Children with OME lasting longer than 4 months may be candidates for surgery if they have:
+Children with persistent OME lasting longer than 3 months should get a hearing test.
+Children may be candidates for ear tube (tympanostomy) insertion surgery if they have:

-Tympanostomy (the insertion of tubes into the eardrum) is the first choice for surgical intervention.
+Insertion of tympanostomy tubes into the eardrum is the first choice for surgical intervention.
 Adenoidectomy (removal of adenoids) plus myringotomy (removal of fluid), with or without tube insertion, is sometimes recommended as a repeat surgical procedure.
 (Myringotomy alone is not recommended for OME treatment.
-Between 20 - 50% of children who undergo this procedure may have OME relapse and need additional surgery).
-Tube insertion may be advised for children younger than 4 years of age.
 Adenoidectomy is not recommended as an initial procedure unless some other condition (chronic sinusitis, nasal obstruction, adenoiditis) is present.

 Tonsillectomy (removal of tonsils) is not recommended for OME treatment.

 Before antibiotics, parents used home remedies to treat the pain of ear infections.
-Now, with current concern over antibiotic overuse, many of these remedies are again popular.
+Now, with current concern over antibiotic overuse, many of these simple remedies are again popular: